Intensive Session A: begins May 17, 2023

 IMPORTANT NOTE: Students who do not receive a guaranteed seat MUST drop the limited-enrollment course via the website absolutely no later than the day after the first day the class meets.
 Those who fail to drop the course and do not receive a guaranteed seat may lose 50% of the tuition for the course & a "W" on the transcript.
 Those who are given approval by the instructor to take a guaranteed seat will have the course added by the Law School Registrar.

 4. Critical Legal Analysis will be offered during the main session.
 Students may enroll in this course either because the Academic Rules require taking the course on the basis of GPA or because the student is seeking to take the course voluntarily.
 If you are subject to a requirement to take the course, you should enroll prior to, or simultaneously with, taking other courses during summer session.
-If you have questions or concerns, please contact registrar@law.rutgers.edu.
+If you have questions or concerns, please email vlchase@camden.rutgers.edu.

 5. Please note that limits applicable to distance education courses apply.
 Specifically, the Academic Rules require students to complete 28 credits before enrolling in distance education classes.
 In addition, students are limited in the total number of distance education credits that may apply to graduation.
 This limitation is, at present, 15 credits.
 Distance education courses are those where more that 1/3 of the material is covered in a remote format.
-If you have questions, please contact registrar@law.rutgers.edu.
+If you have questions, please email vlchase@camden.rutgers.edu.

 Back to Top